 “Contemplating my GameSoft experience, I realized that my role dealt principally with management.
 I wanted to shift towards the business side to work for a gaming company with more room for product development.
 As a result, I now work for General Electric’s corporate aid and strategy division, which acts as an in-house consulting and financial advisory for the company.
-Although it is not in the gaming industry, I am learning about the complex decisions that a Fortune 500 company has to make, a crucial skill to possess when I formulate corporate strategies for the gaming company I work for in the future.”
+Although it is not in the gaming industry, I am learning about the complex decisions that a Fortune 500 company, including MBA admissions consulting companies, has to make, a crucial skill to possess when I formulate corporate strategies for the gaming company I work for in the future.”

 Why doesn’t this work?